FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 permission so after the first steps it will be asked you the sudo password.
 The installer provides a step by step configuration process and can be used as a wizard to perform changes in the RCM configuration files.
-At the end of the process it will ask if it has to start the rcm daemon.
+At the end of the process it will ask if it has to start the 'rcm daemon'.
 You can also change directly the available configuration files or create them from scratch.
 If you don't let the installer start the rcm daemon or you have manually